-- 3.1 Members shall not misrepresent, either directly or indirectly, their skills, training, professional credentials, identity or services. - 3.2 Members shall provide only those services for which they are qualified through education or - experience and which are allowed by their practice acts and other pertinent regulation - 3.3 Members shall provide services, make referrals, and seek compensation only for those services that are necessary - 3.4 Members shall recognize the need for continuing education and participate in educational activities that enhance their skills and knowledge. - 3.5 Members shall educate those whom they supervise in the practice of athletic training about the Code of Ethics and stress the importance of adherence. - 3.6 Members who are researchers or educators should maintain and promote ethical conduct in research and educational activities.
+- 3.1 Members shall not misrepresent, either directly or indirectly, their skills, training, professional credentials, identity or services.
+3.2 Members shall provide only those services for which they are qualified through education or experience and which are allowed by their practice acts and other pertinent regulation.
+3.3 Members shall provide services, make referrals, and seek compensation only for those services that are necessary.
+3.4 Members shall recognize the need for continuing education and participate in educational activities that enhance their skills and knowledge.

+- 3.4 members shall recognize the need for continuing education and participate in educational activities that enhance their skills and knowledge.
+3.5 Members shall educate those whom they supervise in the practice of athletic training about the Code of Ethics and stress the importance of adherence.
+3.6 Members who are researchers or educators should maintain and promote ethical conduct in research and educational activities.